Roma Street Parkland Map

 Orientation & Parkland Explorer

 The Roma Street Parkland is home to not one, but two fantastically thought out playgrounds.
-The Parkland Explorer will drop you off at the start of the original playground, which is situated in the Upper Parkland, but it is all within easy walking distance from the main areas if you would prefer the exercise.
+The Xpress Fun train will drop you off at the start of the original playground, which is situated in the Upper Parkland, but it is all within easy walking distance from the main areas if you would prefer the exercise.
 This first playground is a wonder for children and caters from toddler to teen, with plenty to get their imagination and active hearts soaring.
 With a healthy sprinkling of shade from overhead trees, the playground is a maze of obstacles and attractions.
 My children (aged 1, 3 and 5) spent ages on its swings, mini flying fox, climbing frame, slide, see-saw and other equipment.

 The Children’s Garden Playground